March Toward a Better World

 (Snacks and Beverages will be served)

-Larry Lohmann has worked since 1997 with the Corner House, a research and solidarity organization based in the UK (http: www.thecornerhouse.org.uk).
+Larry Lohmann has worked since 1997 with the Corner House, a research and solidarity organization based in the UK (https: www.thecornerhouse.org.uk).
 During the 1980s he lived and worked in Thailand, teaching and working with local environmental groups.
 He has degrees from Cornell and Princeton and has been a visiting fellow at Yale University.
 Lohmann is co-author of Pulping the South: Industrial Tree Plantations and the Global Paper Economy (1996) and Whose Common Future?
 Reclaiming the Commons (1993) and co-editor of The Struggle for Land and the Fate of the Forests (1993).
 His articles on globalization, racism, environmental conflict in Southeast Asia and the discourses of population and neoclassical economics have appeared in journals such as Science as Culture, New Scientist, Asian Survey, International Journal of Pollution and Environment, Bulletin of Concerned Asian Scholars, Development Dialogue, Red Pepper, Foreign Policy in Focus, Development Today, Environmental Conservation, Comciencia, and Watershed, as well as in numerous scholarly books.
 Over 350,000 copies of his latest book, Carbon Trading: A Critical Conversation on Climate Change, Privatization and Power (2006) have been downloaded from the internet.

 Jutta Kill is the Climate Change Campaign Coordinator campaigner for FERN, the Forests and the European Union Resource Network.
 Created in 1995, FERN works to achieve greater environmental and social justice, focusing on forests and the rights of forest dwelling peoples.
 Ms. Kill maintains SinksWatch, a project that monitors the development of carbon offset projects around the world and proposes just and effective alternatives to offset trading.
 Since 2005, she has been working to document the impacts on local livelihoods in the communities that are most directly affected by recent European Union biofuel initiatives.